EARLY COLLEGE

 Who is Eligible?

-You can register for dual credit courses and earn VLACS credits toward your diploma if you meet these criteria:
+You can register for dual enrollment courses and earn VLACS credits toward your diploma if you meet these criteria:

 Both NH students and out-of-state students who have not already earned a high school diploma are eligible.
 See our tuition page for fees.

-Must be a high school sophomore, junior, or senior and complete coursework prior to your 21st birthday.
+Must be a high school junior or senior and complete coursework prior to your 21st birthday.

 Must have completed a minimum of high school sophomore English or equivalent (specific courses may have additional pre-requisites).